CrossRef/event-data-user-guide/event-data-manual.md

-# Appendix: NISO Altmetrics Data Quality Code of Conduct
+# Appendix: NISO Altmetrics Data Quality Code of Conduct {#niso-appendix}

 NISO provides an *Altmetrics Data Quality Code of Conduct* `NISO RP-25-201X-3`.
 Crossref participated in the development of this Code of Conduct.
 Below are responses to each of the recommendations in the Code of Conduct as of 17th March (draft).